LogentriesCommunity/le_appengine_py/README.md

 Push-Queue Logging
 ------------------

-To Enable Push-Queue logging in your app, you must add logentries.py and logentriessetup.py to your app's directory,
+To Enable Push-Queue logging in your app, you must add logentries.py to your app's directory,
-They are available at
+It is available at
 	https://github.com/downloads/logentries/le_appengine_py/Push-Queue.zip

 In your app.yaml, add the following section under handlers: